Ria424/developers-animatesdk-docs/Edge_object/Edge1.md

 #### Description

-Method; gets a point object set to the location of the specified control point of the edge.
+Method; Gets a point object set to the location of the specified control point of the edge.

 #### Example